OHSU-NHT/Su_dct_2023/README.md

-# **Dietary potassium restriction reprograms kidney epithelial cells with adaptive and adverse systemic consequences**
+# **Enriched Single-Nucleus RNA-Sequencing reveals unique attributes of distal convoluted tubule cells**
-__*Xiao-Tong Su, Jeremiah Reyes, Xin-Peng Duan, Wen-Hui Wang, Anne Lackey, Yujiro Maeoka, Ryan Cornelius, Jim McCormick, Chao-Ling Yang, Hyun Jung, Paul Welling, *Jonathan Nelson, *David H. Ellison__
+__*Xiao-Tong Su, Jeremiah Reyes, Anne Lackey, Yujiro Maeoka, Ryan Cornelius, Jim McCormick, Chao-Ling Yang, Hyun Jung, Paul Welling, *Jonathan Nelson, *David H. Ellison__
 *Corresponding authors

 If you use any of the code or workflows in this repository please cite our manuscript in xxx (will update).